Inference in Auctions with Many Bidders Using Transaction Prices: Extensions

 These results imply that reserve prices do not affect the asymptotic distribution of the transaction prices in our asymptotic framework.
 That is, reserve prices have no effect on Lemmas \ref{lem:densitySecond} and \ref{lem:densityFirst}, or any of the subsequent asymptotic results.
 Since $v_{L}$ does not appear on our asymptotic distributions, these remain unaltered when $v_{L}$ is replaced by $r$.
 Intuitively, the asymptotic behavior of transaction prices with $K\rightarrow \infty $ is naturally focused on the upper tail of the valuation distribution (i.e., valuations in the neighborhood of $v_{H}$), which remains unaffected by the introduction of a reservation price $r<v_{H}$.

 The fact that reserve prices do not affect the asymptotic analysis is a by-product of our limiting framework in which $K \to \infty$ and $r<v_H$.
 If one were interested in making reserve prices a salient feature in the asymptotic analysis, one would need to consider an asymptotic framework in which the reserve prices approach $v_H$ as $K\to \infty$.
 (As with any other asymptotic analysis, this is not meant to be taken literally, but rather as an approximation to a finite-sample situation in which $K$ is large and $r$ is relatively close to $v_H$).
-We decided to omit the results under this alternative asymptotic framework for brevity, but these are available upon request.
+We present a formal analysis of this aspect in Appendix \ref{sec:appendi-reserve}.